twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 The goals are to:

 - standardise how revenue-backed positions are represented on-chain,
-- make them composable with fixed-income infrastructure on Solana (e.g. Exponent’s “Standardised Yield” framework),
+- make them composable with fixed-income infrastructure on Solana, using Exponent Finance’s “Standardised Yield” (SY) framework for PT/YT representation,
 - and give LPs and integrators a clear picture of what backs attnUSD.

 This is a conceptual specification rather than a formal program spec.